“She was just crying and yelling, ‘The baby is my life. I live for her… She’s all I have left. Please let her live.”

 The Fort Myers Police Department said in a press release, “The senseless death of Serenity is one that certainly could have been avoided.
 The Fort Myers Police Department reminds motorist[s] not to drive while impaired and certainly not with a restrained or unrestrained child in the car.”

 What a waste of a young, promising life.
 What a massive loss to a family who clearly loved this gorgeous, bright, happy child.
-What an absolute fucking shame this story is all around.

 Restrain your kid properly!
 Drugs kill!

-Rest in peace, little one.
+Rest in peace, Serenity.

 Sources: WINK News, Lee County court documents, Lee County Sheriff’s Office, Fort Myers Police Department, Facebook